SimonGrchevski/WetClinic/README.md

 # Database based on a diagram

-> I got a database diagram, interpreted it, and implement the SQL needed to build that database.
+> We got a database diagram, interpreted it, and implement the SQL needed to build that database.